Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 - Have knowledge of the urban Māori organisations and their role in health and disability services

-- Describe the role of traditional Māori health practitioners including rongoā practitioners
+- Be able to describe the role of traditional Māori health practitioners including rongoā practitioners

 - Identify ways services can use information and resources to strengthen planning and services for Māori